The-Psypher/Nmap-Sentinel/README.md

 - **FastMap** — single-scan visualizer with per-port enumeration tracking and PDF reporting
 - **Nmap Multi-Scan Visualizer** — multi-file comparison, scan diffing, and service analysis

-The result is a fully self-contained `.html` file you can open in any browser — no server, no install, no dependencies to fetch (except two CDN scripts for Chart.js and jsPDF).

 ---

 ---